 Application for admission should be made to the Programme Director, Higher Diploma in Technology Management, at The Michael Smurfit Graduate School of Business, UCD, Blackrock, Co.
 Dublin.
-The closing date for admission in January is October 31 of the preceding year.
+The closing date for admission in September is July 25.

 Course Structure and Examination Requirements